 I wanted to purchase a one-way ticket from Singapore to Hanoi to help me complete my journey back to Hanoi, Vietnam, from a visit to the United States.
-Purchasing a ticket online from an airline should be an effortless thing to do, but not with Singapore Airlines.
+Purchasing a ticket online from an airline should be effortless, but not with Singapore Airlines.
 It took me hours of my time to get them to respond.

 It took me an entire day to purchase a straightforward ticket with Singapore Airlines.
-Their website did not work, and in fact, they took out my payment from my credit card three times but never issued the ticket.
-It took me over 2 hours and 30 minutes of waiting on the phone even to get anyone to talk to me about my ticket.
+Their website did not work; they took out my payment from my credit card three times but never issued the ticket.
+It took me over 2 hours and 30 minutes of waiting on the phone to get anyone to talk to me about my ticket.

 Buying a Singapore Airline Ticket Online Is A Terrible Ordeal

-Trying to buy a Singapore Airline ticket is a terrible ordeal.
-I went online to sign up for an account, but there were so many issues with their website.
+Trying to buy a Singapore Airlines ticket is a terrible ordeal.
+I went online to sign up for an account, but there were many issues with their website.

 Here are some of the issues: